Muhd-Shahid/Breast-Cancer-Wisconsin/README.md

 With this code and the associated articles, we are going to learn:

-* How to explore our data and find the hidde relationship between features using different kind of visualization techniques?
+* How to explore our data and find the hidden relationship between features using different kind of visualization techniques?

 * How to extract meaningful significant features from the data using different kind of feature selection techniques.